 CPW and its partners launched an aggressive reintroduction program in the 1980s and since then Colorado's turkey population has surged to more than 35,000.
-The abundant birds are now found in 53 of the state's 64 counties.
+The abundant birds are now found in the majority of Colorado counties.

 Colorado has two subspecies of wild turkeys: The native Merriam's, which are found in the foothills and mountain meadows west of I-25, and the Rio Grande, which were introduced to riparian corridors on the Eastern Plains.
 The reintroduction of wild turkeys in Colorado has proven so successful that CPW has increased hunting licenses to help manage turkey populations in areas where the birds have become overabundant.